Finnish Peoples of the North

 - a) Food - The Famous Karelian Pie - piirakka

-- f) Finnish Music and culture broadcast in Canada on the Internet. - Pirkko
+f) Finnish Music and culture broadcast in Canada on the Internet. - Pirkko at UNiversity of Victoria

 Joronen is an old Karelian name from Johannes, Kaukola, Kurkijoki, Hiitola, Parikkala, Simpelä, Käkisalmi, and Salmi, which covers the area from just East of Viipuri, (Karjalan Kannas or Karelian isthmus) where my father's home is, (but of course the Karelians were moved out of their homes in 1944) to the Northeastern shores of Lake Ladoga.
 (Map) The Joro form is from Salmi and Suistamo.
 Today they are spread out all over Finland from Seinäjoki to Imatra.
 These two names also have the form Joroi which is from Nissilä and connected with the Orthodox church.
 Family oral tradition states that our relatives originate from a house named Jorossoppi (35 km Northeast of Imatra).
 The word Joro is possibly derived from Roman Catholic Saint Georgius, or Jorgius, Jorgas, Jorres, Joris, which are of Germanic origin.
 It's meaning according to one Joro, is the nickname for "wolf" in old Finnish, or it can mean "one who does not speak much."
 Joronen is the diminutive of Joro, which would be "little wolf."
-(If you saw and heard my father, you wouldn't think it means the "little guy who doesn't speak much," because he is not little, and the stories just keep coming - about the war, as well as the lost Karelian way of life, and his beloved Viipuri.)
+(If you saw and heard my father, you wouldn't think it means the "little guy who doesn't speak much," because he is not little, and the stories just keep coming - a pipe lit and Koskenkorva in glass - 'till wee hours of the morning at times - about the war, as well as the lost Karelian way of life, and his beloved Viipuri.)
 This nickname for wolf or "susi" originates from the old Finnish/Karelian myth that to give a name such as wolf would be calling the wolf, whereas a nickname would keep the wolf away.

 My grandmother on my father's side is Vanhanen from Rotjanlahti, Pyhäjärvi, on the north side of Lake Ladoga.
 Everyone in Karelia was obliged to leave in 1944, leaving only two small parts now called northern Karelia and southern Karelia.